Japan Sendai Mission 日本仙台伝道部

 Mission Call Announcement

-From the 19 Jan 2024 Church News-New Mission Presidents Announcement Page (Mission Assignments listed 05 Jan 2024):
+From the 19 Jan 2024 Church News-New Mission Leaders Announcement Page (Mission Assignments listed 05 Jan 2024):

 Bryan L. Ward, 60, and Kathy M. Ward, three children, Rhodes Valley 2nd Ward, Kamas Utah Stake: Japan Sendai Mission.
 Brother Ward is an institute teacher and former temple ordinance worker, stake president, stake presidency counselor, high councilor, ward Young Men president, elders quorum president, Gospel Doctrine teacher, seminary teacher and missionary in the Japan Sendai Mission.
 He was born in Bountiful, Utah, to Kenneth Meldon Ward and Carole Jean Ward.